MaudeWagner/CRgenetic/README.md

 (iii) examine the association of LIBRA on CRgen status using a logistic regression model

-(iv) account for the uncertainty in the corrected slopes estimated in the first stage using parametric bootstraps
+(iv) do parametric bootstrap to account for the uncertainty in the corrected slopes estimated in the first stage of our modeling strategy

-(v) display in a forest plot the Odds Ratios obtained in (iii) and the correct 95% confidence interval calculated using the total variance obtained by boostrap in (iv).
+(v) represent a forest plot of Odds Ratios obtained in (iii) and the correct 95% confidence interval calculated using the total variance obtained by boostrap in (iv).

 Figure.
 Multivariable-adjusted associations between the baseline LIfestyle for BRAin health (LIBRA) risk score, its individual components, and the odds of cognitive resilience in ApoE-ɛ4 carriers.